MattPinder/MastersProject/README.md

 Using output from myRAST, compared EC number of random protein with the KEGG database.
-Several gene names found (species-dependent), but unsure how to determine which is the appropriate name for Kordia.
+Several gene names found (species-dependent), but unsure how to determine which is the appropriate name for _Kordia_.
 In any case, would be too time-consuming to name all 4000+ Kordia genes in this way...

 # 11 August 2016

-Had to stop myRAST's final step - Compute correspondences - part-way yesterday, so re-running the analysis while I look at yesterday's output, which looks alright so far.
+Had to stop myRAST's final step - 'Compute correspondences' - part-way yesterday, so re-running the analysis while I look at yesterday's output, which looks alright so far.